rchain-community/rchain-community.github.io/content/dapps/setup-sdk.md

   $ npm install -g pnpm
 ```

-> ⚠️ If you get the following errors in your console:
+> ⚠️ If you get the following error in your console:
 > **Error**: cannot be loaded because running scripts is disabled on this system.
 > **Solution**: use in vscode the command prompt instead of powershell.